Frequently Asked Questions about Graduate Student Unionization

 How will the election work?
 Who is eligible to vote?
 When would it be held?

-The union is seeking to conduct a mail-ballot election at the end of June, when the University is not in regular session.
+The union is seeking to conduct a mail-ballot election over the summer, when the University is not in regular session.
 The University opposes this measure as it believes a mail-ballot election taking place during the summer months could effectively result in a number of students being denied the opportunity to vote.
 The decision as to when to hold an election, and by what method, will be made by the National Labor Relations Board.
 We will update this page with further information once it becomes available.

 I’m an international student.
 Will I be eligible to vote?